OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 > [!IMPORTANT]
 > Keyboard shortcuts are in preview.
 Please experiment with them in a development or testing environment but don't add them to a production add-in.
+>

-Keyboard shortcuts are only supported on Excel and only on these platforms and builds:
+>  Keyboard shortcuts are only supported on Excel and only on these platforms and builds:
+>

-* Excel on Windows: Version 2009 (Build 13231.20262)
+>* Excel on Windows: Version 2009 (Build 13231.20262)
-* Excel on Mac: 16.41.20091302
+>* Excel on Mac: 16.41.20091302
-* Excel on the web
+>* Excel on the web

 > [!NOTE]
 > Keyboard shortcuts work only on platforms that support the following requirement sets.
 For more about requirement sets and how to work with them, see [Specify Office applications and API requirements](../develop/specify-office-hosts-and-api-requirements.md).
 >
 > - [SharedRuntime 1.1](../reference/requirement-sets/shared-runtime-requirement-sets.md)

-There are four major steps to adding keyboard shortcuts to an add-in:
+There are three major steps to adding keyboard shortcuts to an add-in:

 1. Configure the add-in's manifest.
-1. Create or edit the extended overrides JSON file to map action names to keyboard combinations.
+1. Create or edit the extended overrides JSON file to define actions and their keyboard shortcuts.
-1. Add one or more runtime calls of the [Office.actions.associate](/javascript/api/office/office.actions#associate) API to map a function to each action name.
+1. Add one or more runtime calls of the [Office.actions.associate](/javascript/api/office/office.actions#associate) API to map a function to each action.

 Each step is described in more detail below.